ovh/manager/.ai-doc/10-architecture/app-folder-structure.md

 ### Type Definitions (`/src/types/`)

 Contains TypeScript type definitions and interfaces used across the application.
-Files use camelCase naming with `.types.ts` suffix (e.g., `userManagement.types.ts`).
+Files use PascalCase naming with `.types.ts` suffix (e.g., `UserManagement.types.ts`).
 This folder contains shared types, interfaces, enums, and type utilities.
 It's for application-wide types (not data-specific types, which go in `/src/data/types/`).
 Group related types in the same file.

 ### Utility Functions (`/src/utils/`)